Mitra98t/Flavor/flavor_book/src/introduction.md

 goal is, instead, to face the challenges someone before me would have faced, and to come up with solutions that I am reasonably happy with.

-## NovaScript
+## Flavor

-**NovaScript**, the language protagonist of this book.
+**Flavor**, the language protagonist of this book.
 The name is not meant to represent anything; I just find it sci-fi enough so that is seems useful.

-NovaScript will be an interpreted language (unless I manange to write a compiler) offering a strict typing system, type inference, function and lambdas, and -- possibly -- classes and objects.
+Flavor will be an interpreted language (unless I manange to write a compiler) offering a strict typing system, type inference, function and lambdas, and -- possibly -- classes and objects.
-I will admit that the features NovaScript will offer are to be decided and will greatly depend on my implementation.
+I will admit that the features Flavor will offer are to be decided and will greatly depend on my implementation.
 The few listed prior are just what I _know_ that I want to tackle in this journey.

-The aesthetic of NovaScript will be designed with the concern of consistency in mind -- going back to [the decision to use
+The aesthetic of Flavor will be designed with the concern of consistency in mind -- going back to [the decision to use
 Rust in Some design choices](./introduction.md#some-design-choices).
 I have tried a not-so-small collection of languages, and I have found a series of elements that I like and don't like in the syntaxes I have learned.
-NovaScript's syntax will be based on the intersection of those elements.
+Flavor's syntax will be based on the intersection of those elements.